-If you are looking for a real punch of colour in winter and spring then you can’t go past Azaleas.
-They vary in size from small, rather delicate perennial shrubs, to the large, hardy indica varieties that seem able to survive all the climatic challenges that are thrown at them.
-Flowers can be in either single or double form and are available in such a wide range of colours.
+If you're looking for a real punch of colour in winter and spring, you can’t go past Azaleas.
+They vary in size from small, rather delicate perennial shrubs, to the large, hardy Indica varieties that seem able to survive all the climatic challenges that are thrown at them.
+Flowers can be in either single or double form and are available in a wide range of gorgeous colours.

 How to grow azaleas in a garden